 We want our girls to be happy and to flourish at our school.
 This is the focus of staff and the leadership body.

-St Mary’s has a comprehensive pastoral care system ensuring that this criteria is met.
+St Mary’s has a comprehensive pastoral care system, ensuring that this criterion is met.

 The Junior School has a buddy group system from Grades 4 to 7, which allows the girls both social and spiritual interaction.
-Class teachers meet on a regular basis with the head, deputy heads, therapists and specialist teachers to discuss and design strategies for children who need support in different areas.
+Class (Grades 0 to 5) and mentor (Grades 6 and 7) teachers meet on a regular basis with the head, deputy heads, therapists and specialist teachers to discuss and design strategies for children who need support in different areas.
 The girls have weekly Divinity and Life Orientation lessons.
-As part of the Life Orientation programme the Junior School works with the psychologists of the Open Door department to run courses with the girls, dealing with various topics that are relevant to their ages.

 The Senior School uses the house system to nurture and care for the girls.

 Senior School teachers are house mentors, and are each responsible for mentoring and caring for 12 to 15 girls from their houses.
 These groups are made up of two or three girls from each form.
 The house mentor remains with the same group of girls throughout their Senior School experience.
 The house mentor takes the register each morning and covers the administrative tasks that form part of school life.
 He/she tracks academic progress, and takes an interest in the welfare and day-to-day activities of each girl in her/his care.